a0viedo/sublime-javascript-snippets/README.md

 ## Install

-To install through [Package Control](http://wbond.net/sublime_packages/package_control), search for **JavaScript & NodeJS Snippets**.
+To install through [Package Control](http://wbond.net/sublime_packages/package_control), search for **JavaScript & Node.js Snippets**.
 If you still don't have Package Control in Sublime Text, [go get it](http://wbond.net/sublime_packages/package_control/installation).
 It's pure awesomeness.

 If you prefer to install it manually, you can download the package and put it inside your `Packages` directory.
 It should work but will not update automatically.